3and4/Leither/README_EN.md

 ```shell
 ./Leither stop
 ```
-If you want the Leither service to start automatically after a reboot, use system services like _systemctl_ to manage Leither.
+If you want the Leither service to start automatically after a reboot, use system services like _systemctl_.
 ### **Feature Experience**
 User can explore various features vie command line, browser, and API development.
-Below, the system features are directly demonstrated via command line.
+In the following sections, the system features are demonstrated via command line.

 ### **Network**
 After a node starts, it joints the Leither network through a bootstrap node.
-The following command shows the node's ID:
+The following command shows current node's ID:
 ```shell
 ./Leither swarm id
 ```